 After construction began, the project owners decided they needed to reconfigure some storage space on the garage level.
 Some flunky at the architects’ office drafted blueprints reflecting the new arrangement.
 To accommodate the change order, the architect re-drew the dewatering pump on the other side of the building, just a few feet from my clients’ property.
 No one noticed until too late.

 Ironically, the architect firm was the only defendant who had already managed to wriggle out of the case before I arrived.
 After a frustrating trial, the jury let most of the remaining players off the hook, but tagged the building owner for harming the neighboring property.
-Plaintiffs had already gone of business.
+Plaintiffs had already gone out of business.
 The building owner’s insurance ended up paying the six-figure verdict, which was a small fraction of the amount everyone spent on attorney’s fees.
 As often happens in litigation, no one won.

 Sometimes in litigation you don’t see important puzzle pieces until it’s too late.
 My lawsuit against the Ogden Murphy law firm challenges the scope and independence of Defendants’ investigation into my complaint of sexual orientation discrimination at the Washington Attorney General’s Office.
 Rather than address the pattern of homophobia I identified in my complaint, Ogden Murphy’s investigation report instead focused on a separate complaint by my supervisor about conduct related to my disability that occurred during an incident months later.
 (I raised my voice when she accused me of faking my disability.)
 Just two years before, taxpayers paid the same investigator to conduct a similar bait-and-switch attack on another distinguished public servant, Judge Patricia Petersen.